Localization

 previewToken: process.env.CONTENTFUL_PREVIEW_TOKEN,

-accessToken: process.env.CONTENTFUL_MANAGEMENT_TOKEN,
+accessToken: process.env.CONTENTFUL_MANAGEMENT_TOKEN

 ],